 Exploring the tidepools on Caves Beach

 Growing up on the South Shore of Massachusetts, I spent a lot of time on the beach and out on the water with my family.
-As a kid, one of my favorite pastimes was exploring tidepools—pockets of seawater close to the shore that are formed and reformed each day as the tides ebb and flow.
+As a kid, one of my favorite pastimes was exploring tidepools—pockets of seawater close to the shore that form each day as the tides ebb and flow.

 As the ocean works to form and reform the shoreline, you’ll sometimes see shallow pools bounded by rocks or mounds of sand.
 These tidepools often temporarily trap small fish, tiny sea stars, urchins, crabs, and other marine creatures.